bhautik-pithadiya/teaching_assistant/README.md

 ```

 ### **Solution:**
-The issue is due to a version conflict in the `nemo-toolkit[all]` package.
-To resolve this, ensure compatible versions of dependent libraries are installed.
-Check for updates or compatibility in the `nemo-toolkit` documentation.
+The issue is due to a version conflict in the `huggingface-hub` package.
+To resolve this, install `huggingface-hub==0.23.2`